binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPN-with-no-LandingZone.md

 In `locals.tf` file check the variable `multiple_instances`.
 There the EC2 instances are defined, by default there are four.
-Remember set the subnets in which the instances will be created.
+Remember to set the subnets in which the instances will be created.

 Finally, apply the layer: